nish17/Speaking-Engagments/README.md

 ### [GDG New Delhi: Developer Days 2020](./Tech-Talks/Developer-Days-GDG-New-Delhi-2020/README.md)

 It was a codelab session on **Actions on Google**.
-I spoke about the new tool for developing actions for Google Assistant which was launched in June 2020.
+I spoke about the new tool (Actions Builder) for developing Actions for Google Assistant which was launched in June 2020.

 More details [over here](./Tech-Talks/Developer-Days-GDG-New-Delhi-2020/README.md)